Matf021/Matf021/README.md

 ## Hi!
 I'm Matias
 I'm a software engineering graduate with a focus on artificial intelligence and backend systems.
-I have experience building end-to-end machinel learning pipelines, cloud-based applications, and data driven solutions.
+I have experience building end-to-end machine learning pipelines, cloud-based applications, and data driven solutions.

 Currently seeking opportunities where I can apply machine learning, data analysis, and cloud technologies to build practical, real-world systems.